 The typical down payment amount for a HomeStyle loan will be 3% – 5% of the home purchase price plus the amount you borrow.
 So, say you’re buying a home for $100,000 and borrowing an additional $100,000 to renovate.
 The down payment for this home would be 5% of $200,000 or $10,000 dollars.

-The primary HomeStyle loan requirement is that you’ll only be able to borrow up to 75% of the homes’ after renovation value (ARV) for the renovation portion of the loan.
+The primary HomeStyle loan requirement is that you’ll only be able to borrow up to 75% of the home’s after-repair value (ARV) for the renovation portion of the loan.

 Using A Fannie Mae Homestyle Loan: An Example

-Sadie wants to buy an older home in her parent’s neighborhood.
+Sadie wants to buy an older home in her parents’ neighborhood with a HomeStyle loan.
 She is approved by her lender for up to $300,000.
 An available home in her desired neighborhood costs $220,000, but it is older and needs a lot of work.
 Even though Sadie’s contractor tells her all of the home projects she wants would cost $100,000, Sadie is only allowed to borrow $80,000 for the renovation because this is the maximum limit offered from her lender based on her income and debts.

 What Kind Of Renovations Does A Fannie Mae HomeStyle Loan Cover?

-There are many renovations that could increase the property value.
-And the great news is that the Fannie Mae HomeStyle loan doesn’t provide too many restrictions on what the renovation funds can’t be used for so long as it is permanent to the home and provides value.
-From small projects like paint and floors to large scale rehabs or additions, you can use a HomeStyle loan for just about anything so long as repairs are completed within twelve months of the loan origination.
+There are many renovations that could increase property value.
+And the great news is that the Fannie Mae HomeStyle loan doesn’t have many restrictions on what you can use the renovation funds for as long as the changes are permanent to the home and provide value.
+From small projects like paint and floors to large scale rehabs or additions, you can use a HomeStyle loan for just about anything as long as repairs are completed within 12 months of the loan origination.
 This means you can use the loan for projects like:

 - New floors